Digital is good, but not always better

 Mortgage rates and fees always vary by lender.
 And unlike online banking — where the lack of branch overhead means lower fees for customers — digital mortgage lenders aren’t necessarily cheaper by default.

-Digital-first mortgage lenders aren’t always cheaper than “traditional” mortgage lenders.
+Online mortgage lenders aren’t always cheaper than traditional mortgage lenders.

 Probably the best-known digital mortgage lenders are Quicken and Rocket Mortgage (owned by the same company).
 You know the motto: “Push button, get mortgage.”